jaflaten/dat250-expass1/expass2/dat250-expass2.md

 Figured out i could view the database tables through opening a shell with the  ```/derby/bin/ij``` file, connecting to my database and issuing queries i was able to view the content of the database.
 The screenshot provided called *exp 1 DB using shell.PNG*  shows how this is done.

-Another way i found the content of a DB was through IntelliJ with a plguin called "Database Navigator".
+Another way i found the content of a DB was through IntelliJ with a plugin called "Database Navigator".
 I used the database tab it provided and connected to the database.
 From here i could either write queries or simply click on the different tables and query the content from them.
+The screenshot of experiment 2 DB layout is provided with the name *full db.png*

 Screenshots will be provided in the same directory as this file.